Home > UNDERSTAND THE DATA

 More on the data:

-Outline of recruitment and study design
+3rd Challenge outline of recruitment and study design.png

-Figure 8: Study outline
+Figure 2: Study outline.

 This data has worked for designing the database schema, testing data models, and demonstrating visualization tools that will be available for public access through a web interface.
-Furthermore, this data has been used for the second prediction challenge, where datasets have been split into training and test datasets.
+Furthermore, this data has been used for the second prediction challenge, where datasets have been split into training and challenge datasets.

 Our approach to data standardization